-The picture on the left has the smaller bushings in it (and also the mount is a little bent), and the one on the right has the larger bushing it it.
+The upper photo has the smaller bushings in it (and also the mount is a little bent), and the lower photo has the larger bushing it it.
 Since it has only been a few days since I put them in, I will report back in a month or so to let you know how they are holding up.

 Here are the dimensions for the Daystar bushings: